jordanljesse/jordanljesse.github.io/source/_posts/2017-10-02-day-1-check-in.md

 published: true
 ---

 Today was the first day of "code bootcamp" at Sabio and it was similar to the first day of class at most colleges - review the code of conduct, overview of the syllabus, and some warmup assignments to assess where each of us are skillwise.
-The instructor explains things in a way that never makes you feel small and the classroom feels open and airy with one glass wall.
+The instructor explains things in a way that never makes you feel small and the classroom feels open and airy with one wall that's entirely glass and looks out into the courtyard full of redwoods.